nickthemusketeer/api-backend/README.md

 The entry point is public/index.php.
 This runs the init function which is located in Init/Init.php under the Init class.

 Autoloading is done with PSR-4 in Composer.

+Requires apache because of the usage of getallheaders() in src/API/ReceivedData.

 Run ```composer dump-autoload -o``` to generate the autoload file from the composer.json